 With an IATA membership and an already implemented CASS system, branches opening in Colombia must contact CASS to get clearance to operate in the country.
 This is done by having a bank account in the country or by having a foreign bank account in the country’s respective currency.
 Should the company choose to work with a local bank, the only Colombian branch partnered with IATA is Colpatria.
 No other Colombian banks comply with the requirements and regulations of IATA and CASS.

-4. Apply for your operations licenses
+4. Apply for your operations licenses as an airline in Colombia

 Aerocivil is the national organization in Colombia that oversees aviation guidelines.
 As a branch of the Ministry of Transportation, Aerocivil controls, regulates, and monitors all air traffic and regulations related to airlines that fly through or to Colombia.